OlimilO1402/Color_Algorithms/README.md

 This is a Collection of different algorithms for encoding a color-value.
 RGB, RGB-float, CMYK, HSL, HSV, XYZ and alpha channel for transparency.
 X11-knowncolors and RAL-classic colors are also included.
+Select any color from your screen, click the button on/off, move your mouse, and press enter to select the color.

 ![ColorAlgos Image](Resources/ColorAlgos.png "ColorAlgos Image")